 To all payroll professionals, we can’t thank you enough for the critical work you do to keep America working.
 National Payroll Week offers a special opportunity to show our gratitude.
 We recognize your work is demanding and want to support you in making it easier.
 One way we can do this is by sharing valuable industry news, payroll updates, and other resources.
 To ensure you don’t miss out, make sure to follow us on LinkedIn and Facebook.

-Editor's Note: This article is from 2019 and has been updated for National Payroll Week 2021
+Editor's Note: This article is updated annually.
+The previously published post was from 2021 and has been updated for National Payroll Week 2023.